Tips For Branding Your Business

 Check out their branding and what markets they seem to be going after.
 And if the demographic target is already flooded with competition, what can you do to set it apart?
 With in-depth competitive research, you can determine the path of least resistance as your competitor has most likely done a lot of the hard work for you.
 If you know where to look.

-Elements of a strong Brand:
+Elements of a strong brand:

 It always surprises me when I am consulting with clients how many do not have a concrete mission statement written out.
 Even if you tweak it over time, having a vision for your business laid out in a few paragraphs is so crucial to success.
 It gives you a map to navigate with.
 What do you offer?
 What is your purpose?
 What sets you apart?
 What is your brand’s tone?
 Goals?
 Target Market?
+These are the most important things to understand as the answers will dictate everything you do.
+Without these, your business is unfocused and ripe for failure.

-Brochures, business cards, the decal on your work trucks and your advertising should all reflect the same vibe and message.
+Brochures, business cards, the decal on your work trucks, and your advertising should all reflect the same vibe and message.
 You can experiment with different elements of it, say you are doing a marketing campaign aimed at a smaller sect of your demographics, you can tweak things to appeal to them, but do this without straying too far from your root brand.